58th Rescue Squadron

 Pararescuemen from the 58 RQS participate in an exercise at Nellis AFB.

 The 58th Rescue Squadron was one of five active-duty squadrons under the command of the 563rd Rescue Group at Davis-Monthan Air Force Base, Arizona but located at Operating Site Alpha, Nellis Air Force Base, Nevada.
-The squadron was inactivated on June 18, 2025, at Nellis Air Force Base, Nevada..
+The squadron was inactivated c.
+18 June 2025 at Nellis Air Force Base, Nevada.

 History

 Rescue in North Africa

 In the fall of 1952, Air Rescue Service, expanded its existing squadrons to groups.
 Its 7th Air Rescue Squadron, which had responsibility for rescue support in an area stretching from the middle Atlantic and across North Africa to the Middle East, became the 7th Air Rescue Group.
 Air Rescue Service formed new squadrons, which replaced existing flights of the old squadrons.
 The 58th Air Rescue Squadron was activated at Wheelus Air Base, Libya, where it assumed the mission and took over the resources of Flight E, 6th Air Rescue Squadron.

 The 58th flew search and rescue in parts of the Middle East, Africa, and Southern Europe, especially at the El Uotia Gunnery Range in Libya.
 It was briefly inactive from September 1960 until June 1961.
 It also stood downrange alert during crewed space missions, performed some overwater escort, and provided humanitarian aid during natural disasters.
 In September 1969, a coup led by Muammar Gaddafi replaced the Kingdom of Libya with the Libyan Arab Republic.
 The new republic terminated American base rights in Libya and the squadron was inactivated.